 Sky’s entry-level Signature pack is an impressive offering, with a decent selection of channels, but it’s the free Netflix subscription and free access to Sky Box Sets that wins the day.
 Virgin Media offers plenty of channels, but crucially, not Sky Atlantic.

 This is pretty much the broadband situation in reverse.
 Again, in terms of volume – number of available channels – one is miles ahead of the other (Sky).
 And, also much like the situation with broadband, much of that extra value isn't going to be felt.

-Both cover the same bases, offering pretty much every type of TV, movies and sport content you could possibly want.
+Both providers cover the same bases, offering pretty much every type of TV, movies and sport content you could possibly want.
 Only a short time back, Sky offered a range of bundles.
 Now, though, the situation is somewhat different.
-All Sky bundles start with the Sky Entertainment Pack – which we've written about in detail if you follow the link.
-With that, you get around a hundred channels and then bolt on whatever else you need at varying additional expense: movies, sport, kids TV, box sets – whatever you like.
+All Sky bundles start with the Sky Signature pack – which we've written about in detail if you follow the link.
+With that, you get around a hundred channels, a Netflix subscription, and Sky Box Sets and then bolt on whatever else you need at varying additional expense, including movies, sport or kids TV.

 Virgin Media, meanwhile, is still doing things rather more traditionally.
 It has a range of bundles containing various quantities of channels.
-They are, in order of the amount of channels you get: the Player Bundle (basic 70 channels), Mix Bundle (150 channels), Full House Bundle (230 channels) and VIP Bundle (all the channels – 260+).
+They are, in order of the amount of channels you get: the Big Bundle (145+ channels), the Bigger Bundle (190+ channels), the Bigger Bundle + Sports and Movies (210+ channels) and the Ultimate Bundle (all the channels – 230+).